concourse/rfcs/README.md

 ### Resolution

+The review process should lead to consensus from three different perspectives:

+* Members of the **core** team have determined whether the proposal fits with the Concourse design principles and whether the changes sufficiently improve the product.
+* The **maintainers** have determined whether the proposal is worth maintaining, i.e. whether the benefits of the proposal outweigh any technical tradeoffs, or if it introduces an unsustainable maintenance burden.
+* Enough community input has been provided to validate the need and efficacy of the proposal.

-When enough clarity and consensus has been reached the core team assignee will grant the RFC one of the following labels:
+Once the review status stabilizes and clarity has been reached, the core team assignee will grant the RFC one of the following labels:

 * **resolution/merge**: the proposal will be merged; there are no outstanding objections, and implementation can begin as soon as the RFC is merged.